bamdad-bam/bamdad-bam.github.io/index.md

 ## Welcome to Bamdad team of Bam group

-You can use the [editor on GitHub](https://github.com/bamdad-bam/bamdad.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Join to Bamdad team with sent resume [Amin Ghorbani](mailto:a.ghorbani@sadad.co.ir), Welcome to Bamdad :).

 ### Bamdad team